lannes/Flutter-AdaptiveCards/example/README.md

 ## Open Items

 * `Network via Assets` works in web but not in Android mobile.
-There is some layout issue.
+There is some font sizing related layout issue.
 * Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples instead of hard coding
 * Changing from light to dark mode erases any selected data - noticiable in `Input` examples